Marginal Effects Plot for Hierarchical Covariates

 and label_high

-options, which will use those labels in the ensuing plot.
+options, which will use those labels for item discrimination.

 Note that the function produces a ggplot2